vkondepati/gis-map-viewer/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Common issues and solutions for the Desktop GIS Map Viewer.
+Common issues and solutions for NexaMap.

 ## Table of Contents